 5. Collection or Delivery

-Once the job is completed we’ll happily arrange a free delivery (if you are local to us), or enlist a trusted courier service to deliver you motor.
+Once the job is completed we’ll happily arrange a free delivery (if you are local to us), or enlist a trusted courier service to deliver your motor.
 Alternatively, you’re more than welcome to pick up the motor from our shop yourself.

 1. Rule out obvious causes

 To determine if your motor needs a rewind, it’s sensible to first rule out any obvious causes.
 Start by assessing the condition of your motor and make note of any physical defects that the motor has.
-Obvious issues could include broken mounts, scorch marks and contamination from water or rust.
+Obvious issues could include broken mounts, scorch marks, and contamination from water or rust.
 After you’ve made a preliminary inspection of the component then you can try rotating the shaft by hand.
 If you’re unable to move the fan, then an obstruction or failed bearings could be the issue, as opposed to a winding issue.

-2. Testing Motor Windings
+2. Testing motor windings

 Once you’ve determined that the motor is not failing due to an obvious mechanical reason; measure winding resistance, check 3 phase windings by supplying low voltage and check the currents are balanced.

 Insulation resistance (IR) is another measurement that you can use to determine if your motor is in need of a rewind or not.
 These measurements can be taken between windings, and between the windings and earth point.
 The IR value should preferably be greater than 100M ohms and a minimum of 2M ohms.
 A measurement of fewer than 2M ohms indicates that the insulation is deteriorating, or has failed already.
 Many winding faults can be attributed to low IR.
 Contamination, power surges, excessive heat, vibration or damaged wires can all contribute to creating a low IR.
 In some cases, a thorough clean and dry can help to fix these issues, but often an electric motor rewind is the most efficient route to resuming optimal performance.